 Students develop their own curriculum based on an overarching theme of integrating scientific disciplines of their choice.
 The chosen curriculum must clearly integrate two or three disciplines.
 In particular, the curriculum must not substantially mirror any existing degree program.

 At least 7 credits must be in ISCI core courses including the 1-credit ISCI 300 seminar course, which is mandatory for all IntSci students.
-Directed Studies (ISCI 448) does not count towards the ISCI requirement.
+Directed Studies (ISCI 448) and Student-directed Seminar (ISCI 490) do not count towards the ISCI requirement.

 ISCI courses may be used toward discipline credits (if relevant), but only in addition to the 7 credit ISCI requirement (ie. no double counting).